 South Florida may not be the first destination that comes to mind when planning an environmental walkabout.
 But maybe it should.
-A narrated journey through the Sunshine State’s Everglades is a once in a lifetime adventure, and a powerful reminder of just how spectacular the area truly is.
+A narrated Everglades excursion through the Sunshine State’s Everglades is a once-in-a-lifetime adventure and a powerful reminder of just how spectacular the area truly is.
 If you haven’t considered an Everglades Eco-tour, here are a few reasons why you should.

 Ecotourism In the Florida Everglades Is Unparalleled

 Have you heard the word ecotourism tossed about in conservation but weren’t sure exactly what it meant?
 You’re not alone.
 Many people confuse appreciating the environment with taking steps to improve or raise awareness about it.
 The good news is, you can do both, and an Everglades eco-tour is how.
 Pristine natural environments like the ‘glades provide habitat for unique plant and wildlife and are extraordinary to see in person.
 With robust educational value, undisturbed ecosystems that are relatively untouched by human intervention offer families, students, and outdoor enthusiasts the chance to experience an environmental adventure that’s entertaining and educational.